Dowell-Lab/srworkshop/projectB/day09/worksheets/02_r_graphing_worksheet.md

 * What genes are differentially expressed **and** have a p53 ChIP peak?
 * Do these genes fall into one functional classification, molecular pathway, or biological function?

-We’ve gotten almost to answering this question throughout this project, and we’ll finish here.
-First, let’s recap what we’ve done.
+We've gotten almost to answering this question throughout this project, and we'll finish here.
+First, let's recap what we've done.

 1. We calculated differential gene expression on Day 7.
 2. We called p53 ChIP peaks on Day 8.
 3. We used bedtools to get a list of p53 ChIP peaks overlapping genes in control (DSMO) conditions.
 4. We got an equivalent list of p53 ChIP peaks overlapping genes in experimental (Nutlin) conditions.

-All that’s left is to do some basic set manipulation here in R and create some figures.
+All that's left is to do some basic set manipulation here in R and create some figures.

 ## Download the necessary data from the AWS
-1. On your **local computer**, pick a location that's convenient for you and make a "day9" folder.
+1. On your **local computer**, pick a location that's convenient for you and make a `day9` folder.
-2. Inside your "day9" folder, make a "data" folder and a "results" folder.
+2. Inside your `day9` folder, make a `data` folder and a `results` folder.
-4. From the AWS, you'll transfer your bedtools results: *</scratch/Users/YOUR_USERNAME/day9/bedtools_results>* to the "day9/data" folder on your local computer
+4. From the AWS, you'll transfer the whole directory containing your bedtools results: `/scratch/Users/<username>/day9/bedtools_results` to the `day9/data` folder on your local computer
-5. From the AWS, transfer the DESeq2 results I am providing for you: */scratch/Shares/public/sread/cookingShow/day9b/deseq_output* to your "day9/data" folder.
+5. From the AWS, transfer the whole directory containing DESeq2 results I am providing for you: `/scratch/Shares/public/sread/cookingShow/day9b/deseq_output` to your `day9/data` folder.

-## Now work in the *02_day9_graphing.R* script
+## Now work in the `02_day9_graphing.R` script
 ### First, set up the environment.

 At the top of your script, set your working directory and the results directory.

 ### Read in the data

 * Load in bed files you created that contain p53 peaks that **overlap genes**, in both DMSO and Nutlin treated conditions.
-In case you’ve forgotten, the function you need is `read.table()`.
-We just downloaded these above, and they should be in "<*your/path*>/day9/data/bedtools_res".
+In case you've forgotten, the function you need is `read.table()`.
+We just downloaded these above, and they should be in `*your_path*/day9/data/bedtools_results`.
-* Since we’re working with a bed file, it doesn’t have column names.
-In the `read.table()` function, make sure to set header=FALSE.
+* Since we're working with a bed file, it doesn't have column names.
+In the `read.table()` function, make sure to set `header=FALSE`.
-* Now that you’ve loaded the bed files, give them usable column names.
-I’ve provided those for you in the block of code below, you just need to assign them to the dataframes you just imported.
+* Now that you've loaded the bed files, give them usable column names.
+I've provided those for you in the block of code below, you just need to assign them to the dataframes you just imported.
-* Load the differential expression data for HCT116 cells, which you downloaded above into "<*your/path*>/day9/data/deseq_res".
+* Load the differential expression data for HCT116 cells, which you downloaded above into `*your_path*/day9/data/deseq_res`.
 Note that this file DOES have a header with the column names.
-* There are a lot of genes in this data frame, so we’re going to filter down to a smaller number to create the venn diagram.
+* There are a lot of genes in this data frame, so we're going to filter down to a smaller number to create the venn diagram.
 Make another list that has only genes with an adjusted p-value \< 0.05.

 ``` r
 ### --- READ IN CHIP DATA